TobikoData/sqlmesh/docs/guides/tablediff.md

 !!! info

-    Don't forget to use `--show-sample` if you'd like to see a sample of the actual mismatched data!
+    Don't forget to specify the `--show-sample` option if you'd like to see a sample of the actual mismatched data!

     Otherwise, only high level statistics for the mismatched rows will be printed.

 ### Supported engines